blueorange589/miscalculator/mr-parameter.md

 Welcome to the world of Mr.Parameter.

 It takes 45 minutes for Jenny to drive to work from home.
 10 minutes for getting subs on the way accounted.
-When "Jenny the sub-maker" is late to prepare subs, she must be warned, since Jenny wants her subs on time and Jenny the Boss" is concerned with "Jenny the Investor".
+When "Jenny the sub-maker" is late to prepare subs, she must be warned, since Jenny wants her subs on time and "Jenny the Boss" is concerned with "Jenny the Investor".

+Everything must fit in the formula. (!)